RamassamyM/timecostcalculator/README.md

 ````
 yarn
 ```

+### Installing secrets
+create a master.key file in config folder with the master or EDITOR="nano --wait" bin/rails credentials:edit

 ## Production installation
 ### Configuring database
 Create .env file in the root folder of the app : add key & values :